hardisp/wp-docker-scafold/Readme.md

 cp .env.example .env
 ```

-Please edit that file as your want.
+Please edit that file as your configuration purpose.

 ## For Existing Project